Bridging language gaps empowers people to communicate in Cox’s Bazar refugee camps

 ‘This is where translating key Water, Sanitation and Hygiene (WASH) messages are critical,’ says our sociolinguist.
 ‘Community workers need to be able to explain the differences in severe weather systems between here and Myanmar, what services are there to help in a disaster, even how to help prevent the spread of disease.
 These are not messages you can afford to miscommunicate.’

-Follow the progress of our work in Cox’s Bazar and consider a donation to support our work to assist the Rohingya refugees.
+Follow the progress of our work in Cox’s Bazar and consider a donation to support our work around the globe.

 Written by TWB’s Program Director for Bangladesh